Featured Items

 Can I get COVID-19 if I have been vaccinated?

 Yes.
 All authorised vaccines were shown to be highly effective against disease caused by pre-Omicron variants (over 90% for the Alpha variant and over 70% for the Delta variant), but even then, no vaccine was 100% effective.
 With the arrival of Omicron, the number of vaccinated people (with two or even three doses) that have been infected increased considerably.
-But it is important to emphasize that the vast majority of vaccinated persons (especially those who have received all three doses) are protected against severe disease and death , regardless of the variant.
+But it is important to emphasize that the vast majority of vaccinated persons (especially those who have received at least one booster dose) are protected against severe disease and death , regardless of the variant.

 Updated on 23 November, 2022.